HarryBrisson/brissonstagram/README.md

 `bash initialize.sh`

-now, add in your credentials for aws, twitter & gmail
+now, add in your credentials for aws

 `nano authorizations/aws-credentials.json`

-`nano authorizations/twitter-credentials.json`

-`nano authorizations/gmail-credentials.json`

 ### time to prepare the clips